GarbajYT/godot-sniper-rifle/README.md

 # godot-sniper-rifle
 Assets and code for sniper rifle scope/zoom system in Godot.
 Gun models and scope overlays are licensed under a Creative Commons Attribution 4.0 International License.
+Watch the video tutorial here: https://youtu.be/_QJtdzxqK90